fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 }
 ```

-Now within this directory you can use <i>ts-node</i> by running <i>npm run ts-node</i>.
-Note that if you are using ts-node through package.json, all  command line arguments for the script need to be prefixed with <i>--</i>.
+You can now use <i>ts-node</i> within this directory by running <i>npm run ts-node</i>.
+Note that if you are using ts-node through package.json, all command-line arguments for the script need to be prefixed with <i>--</i>.
 So if you want to run file.ts with <i>ts-node</i>, the whole command is:

 ```shell
 npm run ts-node -- file.ts